Skip to main content

 • Student is severely injured

 Other cases may be considered and is reviewed on a case-by case basis.
-The appeal should be addressed to the Financial Aid Appeals Committee and be submitted to the Financial Aid office.
-The appeal should include a completed appeal form, a letter to the Financial Aid Appeals Committee requesting a re-evaluation of the student’s aid eligibility, and an unofficial copy of the student’s transcript.
-The letter should include an explanation of the student’s past academic performance and the reason the student’s aid eligibility should be reinstated.
-Also, the student must submit an approved academic plan from their academic advisor.
+The appeal should be addressed to the Financial Aid Appeals Committee and be submitted using Student Forms.
+The appeal should include a fully completed appeal form, including an uploaded explanation of the student’s past academic performance, what the student has changed to become successful in the future, and the reason the student’s aid eligibility should be reinstated.
+The student must upload and submit an approved academic plan from their academic advisor as part of their form.

 An appeal may be approved only if